Metadrop/ddev-aljibe/README.md

 ### Artefact Builder

-When deploying a Drupal site often is recommended to create artefacts that can be deployed to the production server.
+When deploying a Drupal site, it is often recommended to create artefacts that can be deployed to the production server.
 These artefacts include only the necessary files for the site to run, excluding development dependencies and unnecessary files.

 Aljibe includes [Drupal Artefact Builder](https://github.com/Metadrop/drupal-artifact-builder), a tool to create Drupal artefacts for deployments from the current state of the codebase.